 The online MSc in Carbon Management is a ground-breaking development of the award-winning campus-based MSc in Carbon Management programme at the University of Edinburgh.

-The programme is designed for graduates who want an advanced academic qualification in tackling climate change management by business, industry, NGOs and government.
+The Carbon Management (Online Distance Learning) programme at The University of Edinburgh is designed for graduates who want an advanced academic qualification in tackling climate change in business, industry, NGOs and government.

 Our existing MSc Carbon Management boasts excellent relationships with relevant employers, as well as a great alumni network covering more than 25 nations and providing unrivalled opportunities to link up on research projects and find new positions in the field of carbon management.